MyRandomShit/tech-progression/reference_materials/94_10_timeline_the_cities.md

 **What They Don't Know:**
 - Towns exist (never heard of them)
 - Villages exist (never heard of them)
-- The Coordination exists (never heard of it)
+- The Institute exists (never heard of it)
 - Full supply chain (no idea)
 - They're Tier 1 (concept doesn't exist to them)